TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 create mesh [my mesh] :: sensing
 ```
 Creates an empty mesh with the specified name.
 If mesh with such name already exists, the old one gets fully deleted first.

+Also, whitespaces at both ends of the name, as well as any commas get removed from the mesh name.
+This is done for compatibility with "make mesh inhert" block.

 ---
 ```scratch